Program The Ah Capacity

 Lead acid batteries used on boats range from a Peukert of about 1.11 to a high of 1.60.
 These are large variances in how your bank will discharge and how many ampere hours you can remove at XX rate of discharge can have a wide impact on battery SOC.

-If a battery monitor does not have a way to program for the Peukert’s constant, and many don’t, the manufacturer should provide a good explanation as for how they compensate SOC for rate of discharge as related to the Peukert Effect.
+If a battery monitor does not have a way to program for the Peukert’s constant, and many don’t, the manufacturer should provide a good explanation as for how they compensate SOC for rate of discharge, either low side or high side, as related to the Peukert Effect.
 If the unit has no Peukert correction then the manufacturer should be able to explain how they compensate for varying discharge rates.
-If they can’t explain this, walk away.
+I know Blue Sea is using some cool algorithms and it seems to work quite well.
+If an Ah counter manufacturer can’t explain this, walk away.
 Choose your battery monitor wisely.

-In short, if your Peukert’s constant is not set correctly, as well as Ah capacity, and Coulombic efficiency you stand little chance at getting the accuracy you may desire from your Ah counter.
+In short, if your Peukert’s constant is not set correctly, as well as Ah capacity, and Coulombic efficiency you’ll really stand little chance at getting the accuracy you may desire from your Ah counter.

 Peukert Effect on Capacity At Varying Loads